timotejroiko/discord.js-light/README.md

 Discord.js has been THE javascript discord library for a long time now, and successfully powers thousands of bots, but as your bot grows larger, you will often notice a substantial increase in resource usage, especially in memory consumption.

-This is due to the fact that discord.js caches nearly everything it can in order to avoid hitting the Discord API as much as possible and also to better provide many of its features.
-This behavior can however make your bot feel bloated because the library is caching and processing data that your bot will likely never use.
+This is due to the fact that discord.js caches nearly everything it can in order to avoid hitting the Discord API as much as possible as well as to better provide many of its features.
+This can however make your bot feel bloated because the library is caching and processing data that your bot will likely never use.

-This library is an attempt at solving the problem by giving developers full control over how and when discord.js should cache the data it receives from the API.
+This library solves the problem by giving developers full control over how and when discord.js should cache the data it receives from the API.

 ## Features

-* Provides all of discord.js's events without any automatic caching
+* Provides all of discord.js's events without any kind of automated caching
-* Most classes have their structures intact and can be used the same way as the original library
+* Most structures remain intact so your existing discord.js code should work without many changes
-* Partials are given when the required data is not available and can be manually fetched and/or cached when needed
+* Custom partials system ensures events always emit regardless of caching state
-* Fully compatible with any combination of Gateway Intents
+* Partials are given when data is missing and most things can be manually fetched and/or cached when needed
 * Drastically lower resource usage at scale